OleksiyLa/Project_5/README.md

 Intuitive and user friendly interface for admins to manage orders.
 Good user experience for customers, including the ability to track orders in real-time, view order history, and submit testimonials.

+There are present 404 and 500 custom pages

 ### Future Features